benlind/shell-config/README.md

 git clone https://github.com/powerline/fonts.git && cd fonts && ./install.sh
 ```

-Then set your terminal font to Meslo.
+Then set your terminal font to Meslo in the Profiles.
+See [this page](https://github.com/ryanoasis/nerd-fonts/wiki/FAQ-and-Troubleshooting#what-do-these-acronym-variations-in-the-font-name-mean-lg-l-m-s-dz-sz) for what LG, L, M, S, and DZ mean.
+I chose "Meslo LG L for Powerline" which has a larger line height.
+That makes the triangle separators not bleed through into the above/below lines.